Phil Harrison: Gaikai

 On 17 May 2010, it was announced that Phil Harrison has joined the advisory board at David Perry's cloud gaming service known as Gaikai.

 Microsoft

 On 13 March 2012, it was announced that Phil Harrison had joined the Interactive Entertainment Team at Microsoft.
+He headed the European operations for Xbox.
 On 17 April 2015, it was announced that Phil Harrison had left Microsoft Game Studios.

 Google

-On 22 January 2018, it was announced that Phil Harrison had joined Google as a vice president and general manager.

-On 19 March 2019, Sundar Pichai announced the launch of the cloud gaming platform Google Stadia, with Harrison as product manager.
+On 22 January 2018, it was announced that Phil Harrison had joined Google as a vice president and general manager of the unit that would develop the cloud gaming platform Google Stadia, introduced in 2019.
 On 1 February 2021, Phil Harrison announced that Google would shut down its internal game development studio.
 On 29 September 2022, Phil Harrison announced that Google would shut down Stadia entirely by 18 January 2023.
+Harrison reportedly left Google that January, around the time of Stadia's shutdown.